An archetale in the Assembling Terrania Cycle

 “Shaper of dreams,” I remarked with satisfaction.
 “Exactly what the new time requires of Firiel the Silver.”
 The full moon slipped past a cloud and bathed the clearing in heavenly light.
 “Not more heroism; not battles or bloodshed.
 Inspiration coupled with patient work well done.
 Let the quiet make their way in the world now and change it for the better.
 One ray of hope is worth a dozen showy spells and perhaps a good deal more.

-“I know you have more questions—Where do you acquire a staff?
-How is it empowered?
-Are other wizards about for company?
-And so on—but my time with you draws to a close.
+“I know you have more questions, but my time with you draws to a close.
 Now that you can access the Powers directly, you have everything you need.
-Go forth and find whatever coagulants you can and contact them to begin your embassy.
-Magus will tell you about the Eudaimonic League and many other things you need to know.
-The League can cast bridges across the purlieus.”
+Go forth and find coagulants to contact them to begin your embassy.
+Give them good counsel.
+Help them build bridges across the purlieus and between the realms.”

-“Firiel, encourage those you seek out in the other realm to tell inspiring stories—theirs, yours, any the Powers inspire—to keep the mood of enchantment lit through all dark times to come.”
+“Firiel, above all you have been tasked to do, remember to encourage those you seek out to tell inspiring stories—theirs, yours, any the Powers inspire—to keep the mood of enchantment lit through all dark times to come.”